xinyee20/tp/docs/UserGuide.md

 2. You can now see that his attendance has been updated on the *Student Information Panel*.

-![Figure X. Outcome of a successful mark a student present command](images/ui/markpresent_student.png)
+![Figure X. Outcome of a successful mark a student present command](images/ui/markpresent_student.png) _Figure X. Outcome of a successful mark a student present command_

 #### 4.2.2.
 Mark attendance for a single student as absent: `markabsent`
 You can use this command to mark a specific student absent for a tutorial lesson.